 What is the total number of hours allowed for each reporting period?

 Students can report up to 45 hours per week.

 I have exceeded the total hour limit for this reporting period.
 What further documentation would I need to present for my hours to be accepted?

-On the Practice Report, hours are reported in the categories specific to each student's program [see the Student Learning Contracts for more information].
-Students can check this list to learn what settings are design-related and approved for submitting Practice hours.
-Note that hours accepted by the BAC and the Practice Department may or may not be approved by NCARB or NCIDQ for Arch and ID licensure.
-[Learn more about licensure requirements here.]
+The categories listed under Practice Report Hours are specific to each student's program.
+For more information on Practice Hour categories, refer to the appropriate Student Learning Contract (SLC).
+Students can check their SLC to learn what settings are design-related and approved for the submission of Practice Hours.
+Please note: Hours accepted by the BAC Practice Department may or may not be approved by NCARB and NCIDQ for Architecture and Interior Design licensure.